MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-InboundConnector.md

 ```

 ### -TrustedOrganizations
-The TrustedOrganizations parameter identifies other Office 365 organizations as trusted mail sources for your organization (for example, after acquisitions and mergers).
-This parameter only works for mail flow between two Office 365 organizations, so no other parameters are used.
+The TrustedOrganizations parameter specifies other Microsoft 365 organizations that are trusted mail sources (for example, after acquisitions and mergers).
+This parameter works only for mail flow between two Microsoft 365 organizations, so no other parameters are used.

+To enter multiple values and overwrite any existing entries, use the following syntax: `Value1,Value2,...ValueN`.
+If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

+To add or remove one or more values without affecting any existing entries, use the following syntax: `@{Add="Value1","Value2"...; Remove="Value3","Value4"...}`.

 ```yaml
 Type: MultiValuedProperty